Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Methodology

 While our approach differs from that of \citet{ziel_electricity_2016} regarding the curves vector representation, the multivariate forecasting techniques applied to that representation are essentially the same.
 For that reason, to guarantee a fair comparison between the two approaches, we apply the models detailed in the previous section to (i) our vector of supply and demand FPCA scores (ii) the vector of supply and demand price class volumes obtained with the method described in \citet{ziel_electricity_2016}.
 We invite the reader to refer to the authors' paper for a rigorous and detailed description of this procedure (as well as for curves reconstruction), which we refer to as \textit{Ziel-Steinert Transformation} (\textbf{ZST}), as opposed to our \textit{functional principal component analysis} (\textbf{FPCA}).

 Briefly, \textbf{ZST} consists of taking the first-order differences of discrete evaluations of the quantity curve on a specific price grid.
 This price grid is constructed by defining an equispaced \textit{quantity} (or volume) grid and transforming it into a non-uniform \textit{price} grid via the mean price curve $\bar{P}(q)$.
-For inverse transformation, the differences are cumulatively summed to recover the discrete values and the continuous curves are reconstructed using interpolation based on the mean quantity curve.
+For inverse transformation, the differences are cumulatively summed to recover the discrete values and the continuous curves are reconstructed using interpolation based on the mean quantity curve\footnote{Note that we set the $R_S(P)$ and $R_S(P)$ Bernoulli variables, appearing in eq.
+10 and 11 of the original paper, to 1 with a probability threshold of 0 instead of 1/12.
+This approach looks more natural to us as the authors do not explain the reasons behind this choice (which may suggest it is tuned on their data) and simply setting $R_S(P)$ and $R_D(P)$ to 1 makes the reconstruction more interpretable: the prices are simply reconstructed by rescaling the mean curve with the total class quantity.
+In any case, the effect is most likely negligible.}.
 Fig. \ref{fig:zst} shows an example of a transformed and reconstructed supply-demand curves pair.